HELLO!

 Hello!
-I am a soprano, voice educator, and stage director that teaches at the Southwestern Oklahoma State University Department of Music.
+I am a soprano, voice educator, and stage director that teaches at the Appalachian State University Hayes School of Music.
 I recently received my doctorate from the Jacobs School of Music at Indiana University while studying with Carol Vaness.
-I decided to pursue a doctorate because of the ever-changing and evolving world of vocal technique.
-Groundbreaking research in the field is happening all of the time and I want to be well-versed in everything that's happening.
+I decided to pursue a doctorate because of the ever-changing and evolving world of vocal technique, and to experience new and different directors, teachers, and conductors.
 I've participated in a number of workshops and conferences all over the US; I am a 2025 National Association of Teachers of Singing Intern - an early career internship which I was selected for from voice teachers across the country.
-I participated in the Bel Canto/Can Belto Workshop at Penn State with Mary Saunders-Barton and as a presenter at the New Voice Educators Symposium.
+I participated in the Bel Canto/Can Belto Workshop at Penn State with Mary Saunders-Barton, was a presenter at the New Voice Educators Symposium, and recently attended the Oklahoma City University Vocal Pedagogy and Vocology Intensive.

 Since developing an interest in vocal pedagogy in my undergraduate studies, I have been teaching voice.
-I taught for two years in Boston, MA, four years in the metro-Atlanta, GA area, two years in Memphis, TN, six years in Bloomington, IN, 3 years in Hampton Roads, VA, and I am now based in Weatherford, OK (just west of Oklahoma City!).
-I teach classical and musical theatre voice to students who have successfully won competitions, secured scholarships, performed well in All-State competitions, and been seen on stage in recitals, concerts, musicals, plays, and operas.
+I taught for two years in Boston, MA, four years in the metro-Atlanta, GA area, two years in Memphis, TN, six years in Bloomington, IN, 3 years in Hampton Roads, VA, 3 years in Weatherford, OK,and I am now based in the NC High Country - Boone, NC.
+I teach classical and musical theatre voice to students of all ages and levels.
+My students have successfully placed in NATS student auditions and other competitions, secured scholarships and graduate assistantships, secured a seat in All-State choirs, and been seen on stage in recitals, concerts, musicals, plays, and operas.
 You can check out my operatic bio in other areas of this site, so I thought I'd highlight my theatre experience here.

 Not only is my doctoral research in the field of music theatre repertoire and pedagogy, but musical theatre has been a passion of mine since receiving a recording of Showboat in middle school.
 Besides singing dozens of classic favorites at concerts and galas, I've performed a number of roles including The Witch in Sondheim's Into the Woods, Joy in Rodgers & Hammerstein's Cinderella, Aunt Eller in Oklahoma!, Peep Bo in Gilbert & Sullivan's The Mikado, Glinda in The Wizard of Oz, and Mrs. Bobby Child in The Gershwin's Crazy for You.